atecon/auto_arima/README.md

 ## Returns

 Bundle containing model results and diagnostics.
+The bundle item `error` (int) is set to 1 if an error occurs, otherwise 0.

 ---